ibexa/documentation-user/docs/content_model.md

 With the **Content Browser**, you can switch between the Grid, Panels and Tree views to navigate through the content of the site.
 Depending on your permissions, you might be able to review the regular content, media, forms, site skeletons and User accounts.
-You can also use the **Content Browser** to search the Repository for content, select content options, create bookmarks, and create new content when needed.
+You can also use the **Content Browser** to search the Repository for content, edit content, create bookmarks, and create new content when needed.

 ![Content Browser](img/udw.png "Content Browser")